-Adequately trained Support Staff and Admin Staff (under the guidance of the First Aid Lead) are responsible for:
+Adequately trained school staff (under the guidance of the First Aid Lead) are responsible for:

 Administering medicines.
 School staff should receive sufficient and suitable training and achieve the necessary level of competency before they take on responsibility to support children with medical conditions.
 Any member of school staff should know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help.